nilayaishwarya/deeploy-py-test/README.md

 ---
 ## Deeploy Python Client

 Python client for interacting with Deeploy.
+This client for the Deeploy Core product is build to simplify communication with the Deeploy API from your (local) python environment.

 Documenation for this Python module can be found [here](https://deeploy-ml.gitlab.io/deeploy-python-client/).